Florida Keys Spring Break

 After a laid back breakfast it’s back to the bunks for the final packing and cleaning duties.
 After exchanging phone numbers and email addresses you say goodbye to all of your new found friends until you meet again next year or even this summer at another Sea Turtle Camp program!

-For the first part of our adventure, we will be staying in Tavernier, FL in conjoining ocean-front condominiums.
-Each camper will have her own twin or queen bed with linens provided!
+For the first part of our adventure, we will be staying in Tavernier, FL in ocean-front condominiums.
+Each camper will have their own bed with linens provided!
 Tavernier is a great middle point for going down to Marathon for the aquarium and sea turtle hospital, and going up to Key Largo for coral restoration.
 We will have a full kitchen, pool access, and ocean front views.
-2 Sea Turtle staff members will always be with the group, providing 24-hour same-sex supervision.
+Three Sea Turtle staff members will always be with the group, providing 24-hour same-sex supervision.

 For the second part of our adventure, we are staying at MarineLab Key Largo.
 MarineLab is a wonderful non-profit environmental education center.
 Their mission is to use education and adventure in the Florida Keys marine ecosystem to foster environmental awareness and stewardship on a local, regional, and global scale.
 They offer housing, field-based learning, and many snorkel and scuba programs for 5th graders to college students and teachers.